-Trainees are recruited through a rigorous selection process from receipt of application, initial checks against entry requirements, application scrutiny, including review of personal statement and references, interview and offer or rejection.
+All trainees are recruited through a rigorous selection process from receipt of application, initial checks against entry requirements, application scrutiny, including review of personal statement and references, interview at the University of Worcester and a final offer or rejection.
 All unsuccessful candidates are provided with a rationale for the decision and those offered a place are set pre-course targets, which form part of course moderation processes.

 Applicants applying for a School Direct place can select a lead school in which to train.
-As this is an immersive school led route, interviews normally take place in partner school settings, supported by University of Worcester staff.
+As this is an immersive school led route, an additional interview usually takes place in partner school settings.